adlnet/xAPI-Spec/xAPI.md

 ### 7.4 State API:
 Generally, this is a scratch area for activity providers that do not have their own internal storage, or need to persist state across devices.
-When using the state API, be aware of how the stateId parameter affects the semantics of the call.
+When using the State API, be aware of how the stateId parameter affects the semantics of the call.
 If it is included, the GET and DELETE methods will act upon a single defined state document identified by "stateId".
 Otherwise, GET will return the available IDs, and DELETE will delete all state in the context given through the